 Adjacent to I-25, the 145-acre property has native chokecherry and wild plum shrubs along an intermittent stream.
 The trail winds up into Gambel oak shrubland and onto a grassland plain with views of Pikes Peak and the Colorado Front Range.
 The trail skirts rocky caprock on the northern spur.
-A 13-acre off-leash dog area is west of the main trail head.
+A 17-acre off-leash dog area is west of the main trail head.

-Moderately easy; some short climbs that may be more challenging; about 200 feet of elevation change.
+Trail Rating: Moderately easy; some short climbs that may be more challenging; about 200 feet of elevation change.

-1.6 miles, including loop and spur to rocks
+Trail Length: 1.6 miles, including loop and spur to rocks

-Multi-use: horses, mountain bikes and hiking; dogs must be on leash
+Uses: Multi-use: horses, mountain bikes and hiking; dogs must be on leash

-From the North – Exit 192 Ridgegate, go east under the highway and then south 2 miles to 12300 South Havana St on the east side.
+Location: From the South – Exit 188 Castle Pines, go over the highway to the east and then north 2 miles to 12300 South Havana St. From the North – Exit 192 Ridgegate, go east under the highway and then south 2 miles to 12300 South Havana St on the east side.